3 Living a project-oriented life

 If you don’t have access to any of these inside your organisation, you need to start a campaign to get it.
 Any of these tools will provide the opportunity to substantially improve collaboration and coordination within your data science team.

 We’ll talk about GitHub particularly when it comes to working with a team.
-But we’ll also use it a bunch when deploying your own personal production jobs because GitHub Actions are such a great platform for deplying batch jobs.
+But we’ll also use it a bunch when deploying your own personal production jobs because GitHub Actions are such a great platform for deploying batch jobs.

 If you’re just starting out in your career GitHub is a great place to build a portfolio of some of the production jobs you’ve created for your own life.